carmalou/service-worker-example/intro-to-service-worker.md

 That will usually go in your `index.js` file to be fired when the page is loaded.
 That's the only reference to your service worker in your app-specific code.

-Now we'll have a separate file for our service worker
+Now we'll have a separate file for our service worker.

 ```
 // serviceworker.js